facebookexperimental/Recoil/docs/docs/basic-tutorial/intro.md

 - Filter todo items
 - Display useful stats

 Along the way, we'll cover atoms, selectors, atom families, and the hooks exposed by the Recoil API.
-We'll also cover optimization
+We'll also cover optimization.